 I just assumed that any old person could make a smoothie.
 And maybe you’re one of those who can.
 (If so, feel free to share your favorite smoothie recipe with me!).

 But maybe you’ve never attempted to make one.
-Perhaps you thought you needed one of those nice, expensive smoothie machines to make one (and you don’t), or maybe you just buy smoothies that other people make (also expensive).
+Perhaps you thought you needed one of those nice, expensive smoothie machines (or a fancy, high powered blender) to make one (and you don’t), or maybe you just buy smoothies that other people make (also expensive).

 So today I want to tell you how easy it is to make your own green smoothie.